I SWITCHED FROM A BMW R1200GS TO AN F800GS

 By Paul Strubell of Dirt Orcas – 2/23/18

-The people have asked and I have answered.
 The BMW R1200gs is one of the most popular motorcycles in the world and for good reason.
 These are my thoughts on the differences between owning the BMW R1200GS and the BMW F800GS after a few years with each one and why I am pleased with my choice to downsize.

 Before I get into the differences, first let’s talk about why this is important information.
 You might have one of these bikes yourself and are thinking about a change or maybe you are new to adventure bikes and want to make the right choice your first time out.

 So first of all the R1200GS and the F800GS are both “adventure bikes”.
 That means they are designed to travel great distances both on road and off, while also providing the user with the fuel range, the engine power, and a suspension and sub-frame suited for carrying yourself and meeting your plentiful gear requirements.
 Many people mistakenly buy an adventure bike to ride locally on trails, gravel roads, and to OHV parks.
 While these bikes can still be a lot of fun on those types of terrain (I have taken mine on all this stuff), if that is ALL you plan to do with it, you should consider something smaller and more off-road oriented like a dual sport or Rally inspired bike in the 450cc range.
 There are many from Yahama, Suzuki, Honda, KTM or BMW that are terrific options.
 Even the KTM 690 Enduro might fit here.
 You’ll enjoy the lighter weight and you won’t need the larger fuel capacity and heavy duty sub-frame for travel and camping gear.